dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/index.md

 See [.NET Events in EF Core](xref:core/logging-events-diagnostics/events) for more information.

 ## Interception

-> [!NOTE]
-> Additional interceptors were introduced in EF Core 5.0.

 EF Core interceptors enable interception, modification, and/or suppression of EF Core operations.
 This includes low-level database operations such as executing a command, as well as higher-level operations, such as calls to SaveChanges.